pspete/psPAS/docs/collections/_commands/Get-PASDiscoveredLocalAccount.md

 - Mac loosely connected devices
 - Linux loosely connected devices

+When querying (not retrieving a single account by id), results are automatically paginated: if the API response contains a `nextCursor` value, subsequent pages are retrieved and merged into the returned results.

 Requires one of the following roles:
 - Privilege Cloud Administrator
 - Privilege Cloud Administrator Basic